-The biggest key when we're talking about four-wheel drive and driving in the snow, and in less-than-ideal terrain and road conditions, is being cautious and careful.
-Thinking ahead, so that you're setting yourself up to really have the least number of issues as possible.
+The biggest key about four-wheel drive and driving in the snow, and in lessthan-ideal terrain and road conditions, is being cautious and careful.

+Thinking ahead, so that you're setting yourself up to have the least chance of issues as possible.
 Our Jeeps are amazing.
 They're wonderful.
-I love them.
 Sometimes we feel invincible and unstoppable in them.

 But they are a vehicle, and it still is snow and winter weather.
 Especially when we start talking about ice.
 The more consistent your speed can be, staying in four-wheel low, at a lower mile per hour, the safer you're going to be.
 Even a Jeep can lose traction.
 Even a Jeep can end up off of the main traveled road.